 - Keep your driver’s license.

 Additionally, in some cases, DUIs and DWAIs can be beat altogether.
-To find out what outcomes might be possible in your case, you should contact an experienced and capable DUI lawyer as soon as possible.Exactly what is a DUI?
+To find out what outcomes might be possible in your case, you should contact an experienced and capable DUI lawyer in Colorado Springs as soon as possible.Exactly What is a DUI?

 The charge of Driving Under the Influence (DUI) means: